UV and IR quantum-spacetime effects for the Chandrasekhar model: Chandrasekhar model with UV modifications of the dispersion relation

 Both Ref.~\cite{Camacho} and Ref.~\cite{sethNANE} considered modifications of the Chandrasekhar model implied by quantum-gravity scenarios with Planck-scale modifications of the dispersion relation.
-And in both papers it was assumed that the results obtained would be applicable to any proposal with modified dispersion relation, indepedently of other structures present in the model, and in particular that they would be applicable equally well to scenarios with breakdown of Lorentz symmetry and scenarios with deformed Lorentz symmetry.
+But both papers did not investigate the possible differences between scenarios with breakdown of Lorentz symmetry and scenarios with deformed Lorentz symmetry.

-The proposal~\cite{gacdsr1a,gacdsr1b} of deformed Lorentz symmetry, in the DSR sense (``doubly-special relativity"), has generated rather significant interest and a relatively large literature (see, {\it e.g.}, Refs.~\cite{gacdsr1a,gacdsr1b,dsrO1,dsrO2,dsrnature,dsrO3,dsrO4}).
-Already with the first results~\cite{gacdsr1a,gacdsr1b} of this research programme it was established that modified dispersion relation of the type (\ref{MDR}) can be introduced in a deformed-symmetry scenario but only if accompanied by a modification of the law of composition of momentum.
+The proposal~\cite{gacdsr1a,gacdsr1b} of deformed Lorentz symmetry, in the sense of DSR (``doubly-special relativity"), has generated rather significant interest and a relatively large literature (see, {\it e.g.}, Refs.~\cite{gacdsr1a,gacdsr1b,dsrO1,dsrO2,dsrnature,dsrO3,dsrO4,rainbowDSR,gacdsrrev2010}).
+Crucial for our purposes is the fact, already established with the first results~\cite{gacdsr1a,gacdsr1b} of this research programme, that modified dispersion relation of the type (\ref{MDR}) can be introduced in a deformed-symmetry scenario, {\underline{but only if accompanied by a modification of}} {\underline{the law of composition of momentum}}.
 The studies reported in Ref.~\cite{Camacho} and Ref.~\cite{sethNANE} focus on the fact that there is a clear explicit role for the dispersion relation in the Chandrasekhar analysis, while there is no explicit role for the law of composition of momentum.
-However, we want to here stress that, as shown already in Refs.~\cite{gacmajid,kowaMEASURE}, the law of composition of momenta affects the rules of integration over energy momentum space, and these are crucially relevant for the Chandrasekhar analysis.
+However, we want to here stress that, as shown already in Refs.~\cite{gacmajid,kowaMEASURE}, the law of composition of momenta affects the rules of integration over energy-momentum space, and these are crucially relevant for the Chandrasekhar analysis.

 The considerations reported in Refs.~\cite{gacmajid,kowaMEASURE}, while showing robustly that integration over energy-momentum is affected, are insufficient to fully specify the new rules of integration.
-Still the arguments reported in Refs.~\cite{gacmajid,kowaMEASURE} imply that the net effect should be describeable in terms of a deformed measure of integration of the type
+Still the arguments reported in Refs.~\cite{gacmajid,kowaMEASURE} imply that the net effect should be describable in terms of a deformed measure of integration of the type

 with $\theta$ a parameter that will need to be adjusted on the basis of future better insight on the mechanism, but should most likely be an integer multiple of $\eta$, with one of the values $\eta,-\eta,-3\eta$, according to Ref.~\cite{gacmajid}, or the value $3 \eta$, according to Ref.~\cite{kowaMEASURE}.